shieldgenerator7/Ersatzica/World/MagicItems.md

 Deer

-While the sun shines into the well, the water inside becomes enchanted.
+While the sun shines directly into the well, the water inside becomes enchanted.
 Drawing the water from the well allows it to retain its magical properties.
 When the sunlight leaves the well, all water stops being enchanted by the well.

 Enchanted water from the Well of Growth increases the growing speed of plants watered with it by 200%.